Random Number Conversion and LOCC Conversion via Restricted Storage: Application to Quantum Information Theory

 \subsection{LOCC Conversion via Restricted Storage}

 \Label{LCRS.app}

-When two distant parties perform some quantum protocol using a specific suitable entangled state (e.g. quantum tereportation, superdense coding, channel estimation), those parties need to prepare the entangled state by LOCC.
-Here, we consider the following two-step process.
+When two distant parties perform some quantum protocol using a specific suitable entangled state (e.g. quantum teleportation, superdense coding, channel estimation), those parties need to prepare the desired entangled state.
+To do so, the parties share some initial entangled states which are not necessarily the desired entangled states by a quantum communication channel, and then, they generate the desired entangled states by performing LOCC for given entangled states.
+However, a quantum protocol which is performed may not be determined at the time of sharing of initial entangled states.
+Then, it is desirable to store entangled states in some storage and, after the determination of a quantum protocol which is performed, to be able to convert the stored states to desired states depending on the quantum protocol.
+To model the situation, we consider the following two-step process.
 In the first part, an initial state is converted into the storage by LOCC.
 In the second part, the converted state is converted again to a target state by LOCC.
 We call such a process LOCC conversion via {\it entanglement storage}.
-In the following, let us represent the quantum system of entanglement storage by ${\cal H}_{qubit}^{\otimes N}$ where ${\cal H}_{qubit}:=\C^2\otimes\C^2$, and we analyze the asymptotic behavior of LOCC conversion of entanglement storage when an initial state and a target state are i.i.d. and pure.
+In the following, let us represent the quantum system of entanglement storage by ${\cal H}_{qubit}^{\otimes N}$ where ${\cal H}_{qubit}:=\C^2\otimes\C^2$, and we analyze the asymptotic behavior of LOCC conversion via entanglement storage when an initial state and a target state are i.i.d. and pure.

 We consider the maximam recovery number by LOCC: